TN72 GPS Receiver

 - Enables live tracking of aircraft (with suitable ADS-B In equipment)

 - Triggers traffic information services (TIS-B only available in U.S.)

 - Two year world wide warranty

 The TN72 supports current and future air to air collision avoidance and situational awareness applications.
-This enhanced visibility can be useful for tracking club aircraft in real time – improving safety in the circuit and reducing the risk of air-to-air collision.
+As it presents such good value as a certified device it is ideal for tracking flying club / fleet aircraft in real time – improving safety in the circuit and for low hours students – see our case study.

-The TA70 certified antenna is designed to compliment the TN72.
-In installations where a smaller antenna is required then suitable alternatives can be used, see our FAQ section.
-In countries where ADS-B airspace is mandated, operation in ADS-B airspace by certified types usually requires full compliance with TSO-C145 GPS technology, our TN70.
+The TA70 certified GPS antenna can also be used with the TN72.
+High wing Part 23 aircraft may alternatively prefer the TA70 antenna.
+This is mounted on the aircraft upper surfaces and assures enhanced GPS visibility.
+In countries where ADS-B airspace is mandated, operation in ADS-B airspace by certified types, usually requires full compliance with TSO-C145 GPS technology, see our TN70.

-Trig are leaders in ADS-B technology (Automatic Dependant Surveillance Broadcast) we were the first company in the world to meet FAA TSO-C166b, the latest standard for ADS-B transponders.
-Every Trig transponder is Mode S, but also ADS-B capable.
-Once installed ADS-B equipment transmits your aircraft’s precise location directly to other ADS-B equipped aircraft, improving your electronic visibility and safety.
+Trig are leaders in ADS-B technology (Automatic Dependant Surveillance Broadcast) and the first company in the world to meet FAA TSO-C166b, the latest standard for ADS-B transponders.
+Every Trig transponder is Mode S, but also ADS-B Out capable.
+Once installed ADS-B equipment transmits your aircraft’s precise location directly to other ADS-B equipped aircraft – improving your electronic visibility and safety.
 To learn more about ADS-B got to our Knowledge Bank article

 |Product||Transponder Configuration||ADS-B Suitability||Compliance||Supply